rjbullough/11ty_portfolio_site/src/work/idcare.md

 <div class="col-start-3 col-end-9">

-  ### A place for everything, everything in it's place 📦
+  ### A place for everything, and everything in it's place

   ID Care’s information about the types of scam and identity theft attacks circulating in Australia weren’t presented in a coherent fashion.
 An interested party would have to search through past newsletters, fact sheets, news articles and videos to become fully informed.